Social Media Technology & Learning

 Benedum provided the seed funding for Globaloria in West Virginia in 2007, and has continually renewed funding to support the ongoing expansion and excellence of the program.
 Claude Worthington Benedum Foundation is an independent foundation established in 1944 by Michael and Sarah Benedum, natives respectively of Bridgeport and Blacksville, West Virginia.
 They named the Foundation in memory of their only child, Claude Worthington Benedum, who died in 1918 at age 20.
 The Benedums expressed the wish that grantmaking be focused in West Virginia and Southwestern Pennsylvania, their native and adopted homes.

-In May 2009, the AMD Foundation partnered with the World Wide Workshop Foundation to implement a customized Globaloria network in selected schools and after-school programs in cities where AMD operates.
-The first pilot is in partnership with Southwest Key Programs at The East Austin College Prep Academy (EACPA) in Austin, Texas.
+In May 2009, the AMD Foundation partnered with the World Wide Workshop to implement a customized Globaloria network in selected schools and after-school programs in cities where AMD operates.
+The first pilot is in partnership with Southwest Key Programs at East Austin College Prep (EAPrep) in Austin, Texas.
 In June 2008, the AMD Foundation launched Changing the Game to help youth harness the power of digital games with social content, while learning critical education and life skills.
 Globaloria-AMD provides a programmatic turnkey solution that facilitates the AMD Foundation’s mission to transform education.

 On March 9th, 2009, the West Virginia Department of Education (WVDE), under the leadership of Superintendant of Schools, Dr. Steven L. Paine, became a partner and funder of Globaloria in WV.
 Globaloria helps further the Department’s mission to systematically transform the WV public school system to provide all West Virginia children the skills to excel in a fiercely-competitive global world.
 The vision is for ownership over Globaloria WV to transfer to WVDE at the end of the five-year pilot period in 2012.
 We are well on our way to achieving this goal.